calint/arduino-bam/README.md

 ## howto
 * `bam/devices.hpp` contains a list of tested devices
 * uncomment the include for your device and comment out the rest
-* if your device not there then create a new one by:
+* if your device is not there then create a new one by:
   - creating an include file in `bam/devices/` based on an existing one
   - adding the file as an include in `bam/devices.hpp`
 * supports resistive touch screens using `library/XPT2046_Touchscreen`